cs3157-borowski/guides/git.md

 Git opens up your editor for you to type a commit message.
 A commit message should succinctly describe what you’re committing in the first line.
-If you have more to say, follow the first line with a blank line, and then with a more through multi-line description.
+If you have more to say, follow the first line with a blank line, and then with a more thorough multi-line description.

 For now, type in the following one-line commit message, save, and exit the editor: `Added hello-world program`